Couchbase-Ecosystem/cbl-reactnative-docs/versioned_docs/version-1.0/Troubleshooting/using-logs.md

 Version 1.0 introduces the Log Sink API which provides three types of log sinks for flexible logging control.

-Version 1.1 improves file logging by forwarding React Native wrapper diagnostics into configured file and custom log sinks.
-These wrapper-originated lines are prefixed with `RN ::LEVEL::`, for example `RN ::DEBUG:: database_Open`, so they can be distinguished from native Couchbase Lite SDK logs.

 ### Log Levels

 | Level | Value | Description |